- Convention Report-2025

 In addition, Denise McKinney had the annual scavenger hunt from

-from her list on matchcovers.
-Nothing was quite like the excitement
+from her list of matchcovers.

 -

-- The Tuesday silent auction included some
+- The two silent auctions included some

 into the regular auctions, four in total from Tuesday to Friday,